Girls on a mission

 Girls are on a mission to tackle injustice across the globe.
 From Egypt to Nicaragua, Bangladesh to Australia, they’re taking on the big issues – and they’re winning!

-For International Women’s Day, we present the girl heroes who are fighting inequality today for the women of tomorrow.
+Here are just a handful of the girl heroes who are fighting inequality today for the women of tomorrow.

 Amel - fighting FGM in Egypt!